J-The-Fox/Game-Dev-Club/README.md

 .NET Installation:

 On MacOSX Systems:
-- Go To https://dotnet.microsoft.com/en-us/download And Download The Selected Version
+- Go To The [.NET Website](https://dotnet.microsoft.com/en-us/download) And Download The Selected Version
 - Run The Package To Install It

 On Windows Systems:
-- Go To https://dotnet.microsoft.com/en-us/download And Download The Selected Version
+- Go To The [.NET Website](https://dotnet.microsoft.com/en-us/download) And Download The Selected Version
 - Run The Installer To Install It

 On Linux / Unix Systems: